Quick Start

 Use the

-task_id from the crawl status response to fetch extracted content for each page:Example Task Results Response
+task_id from the crawl status response to fetch extracted content for each page using the REST API:Example Task Results Response

 Example Task Results Response